hazelcast/hazelcast/docs/design/jet/025-jet-job-partition-pruning.md

 the column name maps to the extracted comparison expression.
 The connector-specific implementation should filter predicates for columns where partitioning strategy is applicable, and check if partitioning strategy is applicable generally, and in case of success transform the input to the **list of inner list of expressions**.
-Each inner list of expressions contains comparison expressions, and may be **one-sized**, if the partitioning strategy key is **simple**, and **multi-sized**, if the partitioning strategy key is **composite**.
+Each inner list of expressions contains comparison expressions, and may be **single-element**, if the partitioning strategy key is **simple**, and **multi-element**, if the partitioning strategy key is **composite**.
-If we have more than one prunable filter predicate, outer list will be multi-sized.
+If we have more than one prunable filter predicate, outer list will be multi-element.

-**Currently, it is implemented only for IMap connector, where all expressions are available.**
+**Currently, it is implemented only for IMap connector, where all expressions are supported.**

 For better imagination we prepared an example below.

-#### Successful case example
+#### Successful case example (should be moved to SQL design doc)
 Let's assume we have an IMap `map` with composite key {comp1, comp2, comp3} and applied partitioning strategy for `comp1` and `comp2`.
 Let's have the following synthetic query, where filter matches the partitioning strategy:
 ```